openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

 Case 3: East-west for instances on the same network
 ---------------------------------------------------

-Instance 1 resides on compute node 1 and uses provider network 1.
-Instance 2 resides on compute node 2 and uses provider network 1.
-Instance 1 sends a packet to instance 2.
 The physical network infrastructure handles switching within the provider network.

-* Provider network 1
+* Provider network

   * Network: 192.0.2.0/24